 4. Broken heating system

+A broken heating system isn’t necessarily a winter home danger, but it can bring a lot of discomfort if left unchecked.
 Have a heating professional check your heating system on a day when the temperatures rise above freezing.
 Keeping your home warm on the frigid days is tough on your heating system.
 If it isn’t used to the extra work, it could go out — which could leave you freezing on a day when driving conditions are questionable and it’s hard to get a pro out to fix it.
 You should also turn the heat down to 60 degrees when you aren’t home and 65 degrees when you go to bed, so the heating system can take a break.
 It saves you a few dollars, increases energy efficiency and keeps the heating system in better condition for longer.

 5. Indoor smoke and fire hazards